zedix/awesome-html-css/README.md

 - [2023-01-26 — Use the dialog element (reasonably)](https://www.scottohara.me/blog/2023/01/26/use-the-dialog-element.html)

-> [!TIP]
+> [!NOTE]
 > IMO, the dialog element has reached the tipping point of generally being the better option for web developers who need to implement dialogs in their web pages.
-The number of accessibility requirements a developer needs to be aware of, and the level of effort to implement custom ARIA dialogs is now largely taken care of by browsers.
+The number of accessibility requirements a developer needs to be aware of, and the level of effort to implement custom ARIA dialogs is now largely taken care of by browsers. — Scott O'Hara

 - [2022-04-13 — Building a dialog component](https://web.dev/building-a-dialog-component/)
 - [2022-03-08 — A look at the dialog element's super powers](https://www.stefanjudis.com/blog/a-look-at-the-dialog-elements-super-powers/)